-No-one wants to share their home with mice, rats or other rodents.
-But, you don't necessarily want to kill them with chemicals or snap traps, either.
-So, consider a humane trap, that catches the animal safely, allowing you to release it (well away from your home!).
-This sturdy humane trap can be used indoors or outside and contains no dangerous chemicals or poisons so it's safe to be used around your children and pets.
-Simply leave a delicious tidbit inside, wait for the rodent to appear, then release it unharmed in a safe place.
+No one wants to share their home with mice, rats or other rodents.
+But you don’t necessarily want to kill them with chemicals or snap traps, either.
+So consider a humane trap that catches the animal safely, allowing you to release it well away from your home!
+This sturdy humane trap can be used indoors or outdoors and contains no dangerous chemicals or poisons, so it’s safe to be used around your children and pets.
+Just leave a delicious tidbit inside, wait for the rodent to appear, then release it unharmed in a safe place.
 Here are 12 rat myths you need to stop believing.

 Non-Toxic Outdoor Pest Spray

-Many pest control sprays contain powerful chemicals to kill bugs like flies, ants, beetles, roaches and more.
+Many pest control sprays contain powerful chemicals to kill flies, ants, beetles, cockroaches and more.
 So how do you spray against these invaders without leaving a toxic trail around your home?
-This eco-friendly spray contains naturally derived ingredients that are biodegradable, making it safe to use around pets and kids, and it kills bugs and their larvae.
+This eco-friendly spray contains naturally-derived ingredients that are biodegradable, making it safe to use around pets and kids, and it kills bugs and their larvae.
 It even avoids killing helpful bugs like ladybugs, bees and butterflies.

 UV Light Trap

-Flying insects, like gnats, mosquitoes and fruit flies, are attracted to UV light, so a pest control trap that capitalizes on that is bound to be effective.
-This trap uses UV lighting and a fan to draw the bugs in and trap them on powerful sticky paper once inside.
-Then, they're easy to dispose of.
-This trap works by plugging it in to a wall outlet or via USB.
-And, if you do get some itchy mosquito bites, here are a few tricks to get rid of them.
+Flying insects like gnats, mosquitoes and fruit flies are attracted to UV light, so a pest control trap that capitalizes on that is bound to be effective.
+This trap uses UV lighting and a fan to draw the bugs in and trap them on powerful sticky paper.
+Then they’re easy to dispose of.
+Plug the trap into a wall outlet or via USB.
+Until you buy a trap, here are a few tricks to get rid of mosquito bites.